-- The master flat is rectified from spatial distortion. - From the rectified master flat, each slit is collapsed in the opposite direction of the fitting. - A cubic bspline with the specified number of knots is fitted to the collapsed flat per slit.
+- The master flat is rectified from spatial distortion. - From the rectified master flat, each slit is collapsed in the opposite direction of the fitting. - Smoothing is applied, if specified. - A cubic bspline with the specified number of knots is fitted to the smoothed collapsed flat per slit.
 Only values higher than the specified threshold are used for the fit (note that the threshold is specified relative to the highest value in the collapsed slit). - An image is created with the fitted spline covering the full slit.
 This image is de-rectified to go back to CCD pixels space.
 This is the fit image. - The original master flat is divided by the smoothed image.